Coronavirus: the situation in Switzerland

 + Hundreds gather for Basel carnival despite ban

-The risk of contracting the new coronavirus in Switzerland is currently moderate, according to the Federal Office for Public Healthexternal link.
+Meanwhile, the risk of contracting the new coronavirus in Switzerland is currently moderate, according to the Health Officeexternal link.

-In Switzerland, 45 infections were confirmed by federal and cantonal health authorities by March 3, 2020.
-This puts Switzerland among the 20 countries most affected by Covid-19 globally.
-However, further infections are possible, and the current figures can be found hereexternal link.
-No deaths have been recorded.
+However, the number of cases still puts Switzerland among the ten countries most affected by Covid-19 globally.
+Current figures from around the world can be found hereexternal link.

 + Switzerland issues handshake and hanky rules